mamcer/mamcer.github.io/_posts/2017-11-04-core-identity-mssql-docker.md

 In this post I will explain all the steps I follow to create a default ASP .NET Core MVC application with Identity using MSSQL Server on Docker.

-I'm using a Mac but the same steps (maybe with some slight differences on Windows) could be applied to Linux and Windows.
+> I'm using a Mac but the same steps (maybe with some slightly differences in Windows) should be valid for Linux and Windows.

 ## Requirements